alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 To automatically assign licences to all local `Active Directory` users that do not currently have a licence in `Azure Active Directory`.

-- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team.
+- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team
-- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository.
+- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository
-- Run the `./SHM_Add_AAD_Licences.ps1 -tenantId <Tenant ID>` script, where `<Tenant ID>` is the ID of the Azure tenant belonging to the SHM you want to add the licences to.
+- Run the `./SHM_Add_AAD_Licences.ps1 -tenantId <Tenant ID>` script, where `<Tenant ID>` is the ID of the Azure tenant belonging to the SHM you want to add the licences to

 ## {{running}} User activation